Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Methodology

 Many researchers have embedded surrogate methods into MCMC strategies for parameter optimisation~\cite{Zhang2020,Gong2017}, in particular the ASMO-PODE algorithm~\cite{Ginting2011} which makes use of MCMC-based adaptive sampling.
 Our approach draws inspiration from ASMO-PODE, but instead uses MCMC to generate samples which increase surrogate precision throughout the entire parameter space.

 We designed the Quality-Adaptive Surrogate Sampling algorithm (QASS, \Fref{fig:qassplan}) to iteratively increment the training/test set with sample points which maximize surrogate error and minimize a crowding distance metric (CDM)~\cite{Solonen2012} in feature space.
+Error maximization is desirable for these sample points because it identifies regions of parameter space where the surrogate most needs to be improved.
 On each iteration following an initial training of the surrogate on $N$ uniformly random samples, the surrogate was trained and absolute error calculated.
-MCMC was then performed on the error function generated by performing nearest-neighbor interpolation on these test error points.
+MCMC was then performed to sample the error function generated by performing nearest-neighbor interpolation on these test error points.
 The resultant samples were culled by $50\%$ according to the CDM, and then the $n$ highest-error candidates were selected for reintegration with the training/test set, beginning another training epoch.
 Validation was also performed during each iteration on independent, uniformly-random sample sets.